cygni/cygni-competence-vectordbs/README.md

 If you look at the code in [indexBooks.mjs](/indexBooks.mjs) you'll find that most of the code involves the parsing of PDF-files.
 When handling data from different sources and formats this can become quite a lot of code.

-We're using [pdf2json](https://www.npmjs.com/package/pdf2json) that handles PDf parsing quite well.
+We're using [pdf2json](https://www.npmjs.com/package/pdf2json) that handles PDF parsing quite well.

 Since a full page of text can hold more than 256 words we need to "chunk" it up into smaller pieces.
 In the metadata we store a reference to the file, page and the chunk index like this: